kingan1/Housing-Data-Visualization/README.md

 # Housing Data Visualization
-This is documentation for the Housing Visualization project, aimed to help realtors/possible homeowners understand housing prices.
-Instead of having to manually parse thousands of homes from redfin, this program automatically scrapes the website, downloads the data, and visualizes it in an easy to understand format.
+This is documentation for the Housing Visualization project, a beginner project to web scraping and data visualization.
+Instead of having to manually parse thousands of homes from Redfin (link), this program automatically scrapes the website, downloads the data, and visualizes it in an easy to understand format.

 ## Why is this important?
 + Helps clear up complicated housing data